-This article first appeared in the September 2013 issue of Food Manufacturing.
+Editor's note: This article originally appeared in the November/December 2015 issue of Food Manufacturing

 The Food Safety Update section of Food Manufacturing is designed to offer our readers insight into the state of food safety concerns across the industry.
 We received hundreds of responses to this month’s survey on employee training.